The number of people renting a home in Victoria is growing.

 The 2016 Census found that almost one in three households were renting.
 In the 20 years to 2016, the number of households renting rose by more than 60 per cent.
 By comparison, over the same period the number of all Victorian households - those renting plus homeowners - increased by just over 40 per cent.

-Around nine in 10 households rent privately-owned housing while one in 10 live in public housing.
-Only a small number of households rent community housing.
+Around 9 in 10 households that rent live in privately-owned housing, while one in 10 live in public housing owned by the Government.
+Only a small number of households (about one in 50) that rent live in community housing.

 - living with other renters, either as a couple, in a family or a group household